Litigation

 All parties must agree to arbitrate.
 They must agree on the arbitrator, the scope of the arbitration and other process-related issues before they proceed with this process.

 Court is public.
 In court parties or their lawyers ask a judge to make decisions that they could not make on their own and the result is an order of the court.
 This is the only process where it is not necessary for all parties to agree before proceeding.
+A court application may be necessary where:

 If you are representing yourself in your family matter we can still provide support and help you access the justice system on a pay-for-what-you-need basis with our limited scope retainers, coaching and virtual law clerk services.